pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createcustom/03-new-branch.md

 ---
-title: Migrate a Custom Upstream to the Latest Version of Drupal
+title: Upgrade a Custom Upstream to the Latest Version of Drupal
 subtitle: Create a New Branch with Integrated Composer Code
 description:
 cms: "Drupal"